Unuamen, Nigeria: Oba Esigie At the Unuame Ovia Festival (Ehor-Ovia)

 True to his vow, Oba Esigie returned to Unuamen after the war.
-He offered the Ada and Eben to the Ovia deity, took part in the Ovia festival, and underwent the sacred initiation rites.
+He took part in the Ovia festival and underwent the sacred initiation rites officiated by Okao Ogiemwanre.
 Elders recall that Esigie remained in Unuamen for “Ukpiha” — a period of about two years — celebrating the Ehor-Ovia festival and further elevating the prestige of the Ovia cult.
 According to Egharevba (1949: 86), dancing and masquerades form an important part of Ovia festival, which were elaborated by King Esigie who made the groove at Unuame the centre of the Ovia Cult.

 To reward the aging Okao Ogiemwanre and to ease the burden of dual responsibilities, Oba Esigie granted him the unprecedented privilege of appointing a dedicated Ovia priest from within his family.
 This arrangement allowed Okao Ogiemwanre to focus on his role as the traditional head while maintaining the Ovia rites through an appointed priest.
 To this day, the Okao of Unuamen, if present during Ovia functions, sits to the right of the Ovia altar, while the Ohen occupies the left seat — a unique tradition not shared by other Okao or communities with Ovia deity in Benin Kingdom.

 The events at Unuamen during this transformative period left an indelible mark on Benin’s history.
 The widespread veneration of Ovia across the kingdom can be traced directly to Esigie’s victory.
 As pointed out by Darling (1984:144), Nearly all Benin Kingdom villages which practice the Ovia shrines claim that it was introduced during Esigie's reign.
 No doubt the prestige associated with the victory over Udo was an important factor in making Ovia N'Unuame, the most widespread cult in Benin.
 Today, the Unuame primary school is named after Esigie; and the Unuame edion can point out Esigie's monument, although now a heap of the earth little different from a disused termitary.
 Annual offerings are still made there, preserving the memory of a time when warriors, priests, and queens shaped the destiny of the Benin Kingdom.